 - If most Storefront revenue is attributed to organic discovery, meaning that Amazon shoppers are landing on your storefront page organically and then convert with no ad interference, utilize that Sponsored Brands budget elsewhere

-Here is an example to put all of these best practices together: A hot search term in the skincare space is "skincare fridge", leading you to a search results page of miniature fridges to store skincare products that benefit from being cooled.
+Here is an example to put all of these best practices together: A hot search term in the skincare space is "skincare fridge", leading you to a search results page full of miniature fridges to cool your skincare products.

-Your brand sells skincare fridges amongst other products.
-Launch a fridge-specific landing page; then, you're able to utilize Sponsored Brands by bidding on "skincare fridge" and associated keywords.
+Your brand happens to sell skincare fridges, amongst other products.
+With this insight, launch a fridge-specific landing page.
+Then, utilize Sponsored Brands by bidding on "skincare fridge" and associated keywords.
 If you have optimized bids and an attractive custom image, you'll grab a ton of eyes at the top of search.

 Search volume over time for "skincare fridge"